khalidrahmani/jaderp/doc/async.rst

 Deferreds
 ---------

 Deferreds are a form of `promises`_.
-OpenERP Web currently uses `jQuery's deferred`_.
+Jad Web currently uses `jQuery's deferred`_.

 The core idea of deferreds is that potentially asynchronous methods